sfnewzgirl/email-picker-rails/README.md

 # Email Picker

-### Objective
+## Objective

-Create an app that allows a user to change their emails preferences using a token model that for user credentials.
+Create a Ruby on Rails app that allows a user to change their emails preferences and use a token model for user credentials.

+#### A note about scope

+The scope of this project is limited to a user's ability to change their email preferences after a user and corresponding token have been confirmed.

 #### A note about pretty urls

-In the interest of the exercise and user model attributes I did not choose to use pretty urls though I would prefer to normally.
+In the interest of the exercise and timeline I did not choose to use pretty urls though I would in a larger, production level app.

-#### A note about token generation

-# TODO add check for unique nonce

-### Terminal Testing
+## Terminal Testing

-#### Email search bar:

-2.3.0 :004 > user_input = "johndoe@example.com"
-=> "johndoe@example.com"

-2.3.0 :005 > found_user = User.all.select{|user| user.email == user_input}
-  User Load (2.8ms)  SELECT "users".* FROM "users"

-=> User id: 1, email: "johndoe@example.com", name: "John Doe", receiveMarketing: true, receiveArticles: false, receiveDigest: true, created_at: "2016-11-29 21:55:29", updated_at: "2016-11-29 21:55:29"
+I used the rails console to test lines of code as I constructed two methods I needed for my token model.

-#### Token generate:
+##### Token generate:

 2.3.0 :027 > new_user = User.create(email: "susandoe@example.com", name: "Susan Doe", recei
 veMarketing: false, receiveArticles: false, receiveDigest: false)